 MAKI SEKIYA studied at the Moscow State Tchaikovsky Conservatory and graduated with distinction.
 She remained in Russia for her post-graduate studies.
 She won the Music and Earth International Competition in Bulgaria and the International Sailer Piano Competition, also in Bulgaria.

 MAKI SEKIYA performs regularly in Russia, Eastern Europe, Japan and in the UK.
-She is currently Musician in Residence at Green Templeton College, Oxford.
+She held a position as the first Musician in Residence at Green Templeton College, Oxford University, from 2017 to 2022.

 MAKI SEKIYA has an extensive repertoire, ranging from the Baroque, through classical, romantic, and 20th century music, to the most recent works of today, including pieces written for her by Russian and Japanese composers who are full of praise for her interpretations.